-But being a task-agnostic, GPT-3 is capable of exhibiting some properties of general intelligence.
+But being a task-agnostic, GPT-3 content generator can exhibit some properties of general intelligence.
 Thereby even without hand-engineering on particular tasks, it can achieve human-like efficiency and accuracy in a range of natural language processing tasks such as language translation, text classification, sentiment extraction, news articles generation, writing blogs, creating social media posts, generating tweets, paraphrasing, creating blog topics, question-answer systems, and character dialogues.
 It can even generate HTML code.
 GPT-3 writes at 500x the speed of a human writer, its command of grammar and spelling is impeccable.
 It produces excellent syntax and has a wide vocabulary.

 GPT 3: Its Impact on SEO and Content Marketing

-GPT-3 writing cannot replace content that focuses on quality and reader engagement because GPT-3 also has limitations, i.e., it can’t think or become creative like a human mind.
-It learns by digesting colossal databases of language content and then writes new synthesized content by leveraging its capacity to predict the next word by assessing the previous words.
+GPT-3 copywriting cannot replace content that focuses on quality and reader engagement because GPT-3 also has limitations, i.e., it can’t think or become creative like a human mind.
+It learns by digesting colossal language content databases and then writing new synthesized content by leveraging its capacity to predict the next word by assessing the previous words.
 So, it may create thematically relevant content, but sometimes it can be completely mindless.

 1. GPT-3 can eliminate low-quality or low-cost content mills

-GPT-3 content can outperform low-cost and low-quality content, sold by content mills that are readable, stuffed with keywords but fail to boost social media shares or attract backlinks.
-In fact, when it comes to creating low-tier articles, GPT-3 content will be more reliable because it can better include topic-specific information from reliable sources.
-GPT-3 will continue to become more affordable in the future, and when that happens, it will force content mills to go out of business.
+GPT-3 content can outperform low-cost and low-quality content sold by content mills that are readable stuffed with keywords but fail to boost social media shares or attract backlinks.
+When it comes to creating low-tier articles, GPT-3 content will be more reliable because it can better include topic-specific information from reliable sources.
+GPT-3 content generator will continue to become more affordable in the future, and when that happens, it will force content mills to go out of business.